Data from November 2018 and December 2018 (parts on temporary employment agency workers and precarious employment)

 - Employment and unemployment (Labour Force Survey) (ESMS metadata file — employ_esms)

 - Employment growth and activity branches - annual averages (ESMS metadata file — lfsi_grt_a_esms)

 - LFS ad-hoc modules (ESMS metadata file — lfso_esms)

 - LFS main indicators (ESMS metadata file — lfsi_esms)

 - LFS series - Detailed annual survey results (ESMS metadata file — lfsa_esms)

-- LFS series - Detailed quarterly survey results (from 1998) (ESMS metadata file — lfsq_esms)
+- LFS series - detailed quarterly survey results (from 1998 onwards) (ESMS metadata file — lfsq_esms)